simeononsecurity/simeononsecurity.ch/content/articles/understanding-tactics-used-by-phising-scammers/index.en.md

 **Understanding the Tactics Used by Phishing Scammers and How to Avoid Becoming a Victim**

-Phishing scams continue to be a prevalent threat in today's digital landscape.
+Phishing scams continue to be a prevalent threat Today .
 Cybercriminals use various tactics to deceive individuals and trick them into revealing sensitive information, such as passwords, credit card details, or social security numbers.
-To protect yourself from falling victim to these scams, it is crucial to understand the tactics employed by phishing scammers and take appropriate measures to safeguard your personal information.
+To protect yourself from falling victim to these scams, you need to understand the tactics employed by phishing scammers and take appropriate measures to safeguard your personal information.

 ## The Anatomy of a Phishing Scam